 When Do You Light the Menorah?

 The Menorah is different from the Hanukkiah.
 Not only does it have a different number of branches, but it also serves a different purpose for worship.

 You may have noticed that we, at Curt Landry Ministries, light the Shabbat candles, which are placed in a seven-lamp Menorah, every Friday night, following the Hebraic custom to usher in and thank the Lord for His Sabbath rest.

 In a traditional Jewish home, the Shabbat candles are lit by a woman of the house just before sunset on the Sabbath.
 She circles her hands over the flames three times, then places her hands briefly over her eyes, reciting the Hebrew blessing that honors God and ushers in the Sabbath.

 Again, this is not about performing these traditions in a legalistic way, but about experiencing more of God through these actions.

-During Hanukkah, it is customary to light your hanukkiah before lighting your Shabbat candles.
+During Hanukkah, it is customary to light your Hanukkiah before lighting your Shabbat candles.

-The entire process is not about the customs themselves, but about connecting us to God by experiencing more of how He set up the patterns and customs through the Jewish people.
+The entire process of lighting either one is not about the customs themselves, but about connecting us to God by experiencing more of how He set up the patterns through the Jewish people.
 It is about remembering His goodness and faithfulness and believing that the King and Creator of the universe cares for each of us.